This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - You will be taken to the room where your procedure will be done.
 You may be placed lying on your back, side, or stomach.
 A numbing medicine called anesthesia may be given to keep you free from pain during your procedure.

-- A CT scan, MRI, or ultrasound may be used to guide your caregiver during your biopsy.
+- A CT scan, MRI, or ultrasound may be used to guide your healthcare provider during your biopsy.
 In some cases, a special scope may be put through a small incision in your abdomen.
 The scope is a long tube with a light and camera on the end.
 A long biopsy needle will then be inserted through your skin, or scope, and into your adrenal gland.
-Your caregiver may need to insert the needle more than once to get enough tissue for testing.
-The needle and scope will be removed once your caregiver has a large enough tissue sample for testing.
+Your healthcare provider may need to insert the needle more than once to get enough tissue for testing.
+The needle and scope will be removed once your healthcare provider has a large enough tissue sample for testing.

 After your procedure:

 The tissue sample will be sent to a lab for tests.
 You will be taken to a room where you will rest until you are fully awake.
-Do not try to get out of bed until your caregiver says it is OK.
-Once your caregiver sees that you are OK, you may be able to go home.
+Do not try to get out of bed until your healthcare provider says it is OK.
+Once your healthcare provider sees that you are OK, you may be able to go home.
 If you are staying in the hospital, you will be taken to your room.
-Your caregiver will check your biopsy area soon after your procedure.
+Your healthcare provider will check your biopsy area soon after your procedure.

 This is an area where your family and friends can wait until you are able to have visitors.
 Ask your visitors to provide a way to reach them if they leave the waiting area.